Community and History

 POTS’ services address the varying issues and complexities that accompany poverty by helping clients find stability across areas such as financial wellbeing, health, education, housing and day-to-day needs.
 By providing comprehensive and personalized support to our clients, we are able to address their unique circumstances and help navigate a pathway forward.

-In 2020, POTS maintained its commitment to addressing the emergent needs of the community and providing consistent services to clients in need throughout the pandemic by responding to an array of client needs that were exacerbated by COVID-19.
+In 2020, POTS maintained its commitment to addressing the emergent needs of the community and providing consistent services to clients in need throughout the COVID-19 pandemic.